Dear readers of ADxS.org, please forgive the disruption.

 5.1.1.
 BDNF in serum: rather no correlation to ADHD¶

-BDNF is not an inflammatory marker but is relevant to neurogenesis.
+BDNF is not an inflammatory marker, but is relevant for neurogenesis.

-One study found significantly decreased blood BDNF (brain-derived neurotrophic factor) levels in adults with ADHD, and these levels tended to be even lower in ADHD-HI than in ADHD-I.137 In contrast, another study found increased BDNF levels in children with ADHD.138
+One study found significantly reduced levels of BDNF (brain-derived neurotrophic factor) in the blood of adults with ADHD, although these levels tended to be even lower in ADHD-HI than in ADHD-I.137 In contrast, another study found increased BDNF levels in children with ADHD.138

-Cell adhesion molecules (CAM) are proteins that mediate contacts between cells in tissue.
-They bring about the cohesion of tissues and the communication between cells.
+Cell adhesion molecules (CAM) are proteins that mediate contact between cells in tissue.
+They bring about the cohesion of tissues and communication between cells.

-In extremely preterm infants, a one-day increase in intercellular adhesion molecule-3 increased the risk of attention problems.141
+In extremely premature infants, a one-day increase in intercellular adhesion molecule-3 increased the risk of attention problems.141

-In extremely preterm infants, the risk of attention problems increased when permanent or recurrent elevations of141
+In extremely preterm infants, the risk of attention problems increased with the detection of persistent or recurrent elevations of141

 Anti-Yo antibodies are immunoglobulin G (IgG) autoantibodies that react with a 62 kDa Purkinje cell cytoplasmic protein.
-They impair the function of the cerebellum (cerebellum).142 The cerebellum is responsible for motor coordination.
+They impair the function of the cerebellum (small brain).142 The cerebellum is responsible for motor coordination.
 Motor problems are common in ADHD.143

 One study found anti-Yo antibodies in 77.5% of children with ADHD.
-In these children, plasma IL-6 and IL-10 levels were also elevated.144
+The IL-6 and IL-10 plasma levels were also elevated in these children.144

 S100B is a cytokine-related neurotrophin.
-Diagnostically, S-100B is a marker for brain damage (e.g. stroke, traumatic brain injury).
+Diagnostically, S-100B is a marker for brain damage (e.g. stroke, craniocerebral trauma).

-Reduced C4BP blood levels have been found in ADHD sufferers and their mothers (but not their fathers).
+Reduced C4BP blood levels were found in ADHD sufferers and their mothers (but not their fathers).
 C4BP is a protein that is important for the immunological defense against viral and bacterial infections by the complement system.145

-Antibodies to glutamic acid decarboxylase 65 (GAD65) were found in the serum of 15% of children with autism (N = 20), 27% of children with ADHD (N = 15), and none of the controls (N = 14).
-The serum of 60% of the autistic children and 53% of the children with ADHD reacted with Purkinje neurons in the mouse cerebellum.
-The serum of 20% of the children with ADHD also reacted with cells in the molecular and granular cell layers and cells near the Purkinje neurons.
+Antibodies against glutamic acid decarboxylase 65 (GAD65) were found in the serum of 15 % of the children with autism (N = 20), 27 % of the children with ADHD (N = 15) and none of the controls (N = 14).
+The serum of 60 % of the autistic children and 53 % of the children with ADHD reacted with Purkinje neurons in the mouse cerebellum.
+The serum of 20% of the children with ADHD also reacted with the cells in the molecular and granular cell layers and cells in the vicinity of the Purkinje neurons.
 Reactions of serum antibodies with the cells in the cerebellum indicate direct effects on brain function.146

 Nisticò, De Sarro (1991): Is interleukin 2 a neuromodulator in the brain?
 Trends in Neurosciences, Volume 14, Issue 4, 1991, Pages 146-150, ISSN 0166-2236, https://doi.org/10.1016/0166-2236(91)90086-A. ↥